dfsp-spirit/system_config/README.md

 # system_config
 My system configuration (bash_profile, bashrc, vimrc, ...) including my setup for popular neuroimaging software.
-I use the `bash` shell.
+I use the `bash` shell under both GNU/Linux and MacOS, and I do my best to keep this setup consistent between these two operating systems.

 ## About